SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # 17. - Ensnaring Strike

-Your next hit ensnares your target in vines - it receives 1d6 piercing damage each turn and can roll STR saving thrown at the end of each turn to stop this effect
-Higher Levels: for each slot level above 1st, your attack deals additional 1d6 piercing damage.
+The next time you hit a creature with a weapon attack before this spell ends, a writhing mass of thorny vines appears at the point of impact, and the target must succeed on a Strength saving throw or be restrained by the magical vines until the spell ends.While restrained by this spell, the target takes 1d6 piercing damage at the start of each of its turns.
+A creature restrained by the vines can use its action to make a Strength check against your spell save DC.

 # 18. - Ethereal Knell